pieterbos/PrintBone/README.md

 # Known issues

 - It needs to be shortened perhaps 5 millimeters, because it does A=442.5 with the tuning slide  all the way in.
-- the connection between the braces and the bell are a bit hard to glue. should be replaced with the connectors on the other side pf the braces
+- the connection between the braces and the bell are a bit hard to glue. should be replaced with the connectors on the other side of the braces
 - the bottom-most t-profile connector of the bell coulf use a bit of more clearance
 - the brace most near the slide could be moved maybe half a centimeter towards the bell for more comfortable holding
-- the code needs to be cleaned up, documented and split into separate files
-- The parameters need to be documented and made more easy to change

 # Slide